top of page

 Our Role on the Project

-As the lead consultant (prime), MMP led or oversaw all elements of the Virginia Avenue Smart Corridor Study, including public engagement, stakeholder coordination, existing conditions along the corridor, needs and opportunities, a robust best practice report of new and emerging technologies, project prioritization, recommendations, and the implementation and phasing plan.
+Modern Mobility Partners (MMP) led or oversaw all elements of the Virginia Avenue Smart Corridor Study, the first of its kind in the Atlanta metropolitan region and a model for subsequent smart corridor studies.
+MMP's scope included public engagement, stakeholder coordination, assessment of existing conditions along the corridor, identification of needs and opportunities, a comprehensive best-practices report on new and emerging technologies, project prioritization, recommendations, and the development of an implementation and phasing plan.

-Over 30 types of technology strategies were researched in detail, including technologies related to traffic signals, bicycle and pedestrian safety, transit, street lighting, pavement and/or sidewalks, wayfinding, parking, electric vehicle charging, video surveillance, public wi-fi, curbside management, phone apps, and data exchange.
+For the best practices report, MMP conducted an extensive review of trends in emerging technologies and summarized the findings in an illustrative, comprehensive technical report.
+Over 30 types of technology strategies were researched in detail, including traffic signals, bicycle and pedestrian safety, transit, street lighting, pavement and sidewalks, wayfinding, parking, electric vehicle charging, video surveillance, public Wi-Fi, curbside management, phone apps, and data exchange.
+MMP synthesized complex telecommunications models and methods, such as Cellular-Vehicle to Everything (C-V2X) and Dedicated Short-Range Communications (DSRC), alongside various technology applications, into a practical and accessible document.

 Problem Solvers